Skip to Main Content UACCM logo

 Manga & Related Books

-Genshiken is a seinen, slice of life, comedy manga written and illustrated by Kio Shimoka, consisting of 21 volumes.
-It tells the story of Kanji Sasahara, a closet otaku ("obsessive fan") who's always wanted to be a part of otaku culture.
-When he discovers Genshiken, (The Society for the Study of Modern Visual Culture), he gets the chance to embrace his interests for the first time.
+Genshikenwritten and illustrated by Kio Shimoka, is a seinen, slice of life, comedy.
+It tells the story of Kanji Sasahara, a closet otaku (obsessive fan) who's too self-conscious to embrace his interests.
+When he discovers Genshiken (The Society for the Study of Modern Visual Culture) at his club fair, he gets to experience the weird and wonderful world of the otaku for the first time.

 Genshiken offers an amusing, yet honest portrayal of the Japanese otaku lifestyle.
 In this ebook, Gianni Simone offers an illustrated tour of various otaku hotspots, from libraries and museums, to game centers and festivals, all while offering commentary on what makes their culture so weird, wild, and wonderful.